Pulp-Tec is one of the leading producers of moulded pulp in Europe. We develop and produce moulded fibre products from 100% waste paper.

 After the second world war, the company falls into the Soviet sector.
 The owner family gets expropriated and the company gets converted into the state owned VEB Hartpappenwerk.
-From now on it produces cardboard that is used for car parts of the Trabant as well as backwalls for TVs.
+From now on it produces cardboard that is used for car parts for the Trabant, a small automobile which was produced by former East German car manufacturer VEB Sachsenring Automobilwerke Zwickau, as well as backwalls for TVs.
 The molded pulp production is entirely focused on loudspeaker cones.

 (Speaker cone from molded pulp)

-After the collapse of the Soviet Union and the reunion of Germany, the company struggles and runs almost into bankruptcy.
+After the collapse of the Soviet Union and the reunion of Germany, the company struggles financially and is almost run into bankruptcy.

-The former plant managers Wolfgang Laube and Peter Ziebeil acquire the company from the state and start up production again: Now they produce speaker cones and floral products from molded pulp.
+The former plant managers Wolfgang Laube and Peter Ziebeil acquire the company from the state and start up production again.
+They now produce speaker cones and floral products from molded pulp.
 They Change the company name to Fasergusswerk für Akustikbauteile GmbH.

 (Wolfgang Laube: Owner and MD of FGW)

-Almost 2.000 km away, close to Glasgow in Scotland, a highly skilled team of passionate staff around Gary Shaw started the new company Pulp-Tec Limited to design and supply demanding customers with innovative high-quality pulp packaging solutions.
-At this time, there is not connection at all between the two companies – It is going to take another ten years before they shall get in contact with each other.
+1100 miles away in Glasgow Scotland, a highly skilled team of passionate people around Gary Shaw started a new company called Pulp-Tec Limited to design and supply customers with innovative high-quality pulp packaging solutions.
+At this time there is no connection between the two companies.
+It will take another ten years before they get in contact with each other.

-(Gary Shaw: Owner and MD of Pulp-Tec Limited)
+(Gary Shaw: Owner and Managing Director of Pulp-Tec Limited)

-The owners of FGW look for a long term succession to a next generation.
+The owners of FGW look for a long term progression to the next generation.
 By chance they get in contact with the Jaeger family.
-The company gets acquired and a transition plan to the next generation is put into motion, combining experience with fresh blood.
+The company gets acquired and a transition plan for the next generation is put into motion, combining experience with fresh blood.

 (Franz & Friederich Jaeger)

-The activities of operation get streamlined and the company obtains a new CI.
+The operation is streamlined and the company obtains and a new corporate identity.

-The Irish peat producer Erin decides to stop its pulp operation and FGW acquires the equipment, know-how and customer base.
-Most important, a long-term friendship and partnership with the MD John Molloy and owner Richard Grimmer is formed.
-In the same year, Richard Grimmer creates together with Ronan Lynch and James Gallacher MFP Moulded Fibre Products in the UK, who will be soon become FGW’s most valuable alliance partner.
+The Irish peat producer Erin decides to stop its pulp operation and FGW acquires their equipment, expertise, and customer base.
+Most importantly, a long-term friendship and partnership with the MD John Molloy and owner Richard Grimmer is formed.
+In the same year in the UK, Richard Grimmer together with Ronan Lynch and James Gallacher create MFP Moulded Fibre Products.
+MFP will soon become FGW’s most valuable alliance partner.

 FGW invests into two state of the art fully automated molded pulp machines and quadruples its production capacity.